ashn-dot-dev/site/src/blog/2026-04-23-how-to-remove-macos-window-capture-shadow.md

 {{/Image}}

 It is somewhat difficult to see, because the resulting PNG file has a transparent background.
-However, the shadow effect is easier to see if we place the image on a white background.
+The shadow effect is easier to see if we place the image on a white background.

 <div style="background-color: white;">
 {{Image src="/blog/2026-02-19-how-to-set-macos-dock-size-from-the-cli/window-capture-with-shadow.png"}}